calavera/chaseonsoftware.com/src/content/articles/2015/uniform.md

 ---
-title: Separation of Work & Life
+title: "Separation of Work & Life"
-slug: uniform
+slug: "uniform"
-date: 2015-07-10T02:21:37Z
+date: "2015-07-10"
-description: If you haven't burnt out already but you're working non-stop, I imagine burn out is close.
-These are the steps I took to get my life back.
+description: "If you haven't burnt out already but you're working non-stop, I imagine burn out is close.
+These are the steps I took to get my life back."
-postThumb: /img/patio.jpg
 ---

 It was 4:30 AM.
 I knew I had goals for the morning, but I thought to myself, "checking my work email won't hurt.
 Surely no one has emailed me between 9 PM last night and this morning."
 The next thing I knew it was 6:30 AM and I'd spent most of my morning reactively responding to work emails.